danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 Since `year` and `id` are dynamic route segments, we use associated values.
 This
 is a really nice Swift enum feature.
-The enum can also provide a complete url if
+This enum can also provide complete route
-it is given an api environment.
+urls for specific api environments.

 ### Managing api context

-I usually have an `ApiContext` class that manages api specific information, such
+I usually have an `ApiContext` class that manages and persists api-specific
-as the current environment and tokens.
-This context can be used by services that
+information, such as the current environment, authentication tokens etc. This
+context can be used by services that need to communicate with the api.
+Using a
-need to communicate with the api.
-Using a singleton context ensures that all api
+singleton context ensures that all api specific services are properly affected
-specific services are properly affected whenever the context changes.
+whenever the context changes.

 Let's create an `ApiContext` protocol and as a non-persisted implementation.
 Add
 a `Context` folder to the `Api` folder, then add these files to it: